- General Requirements for Graduation

 WVU Tech recognizes distinguished academic achievement by awarding degrees cum laude, magna cum laude, and summa cum laude.
 This distinction can be awarded on initial or second baccalaureates.

-All candidates for a baccalaureate with a Total Institutional GPA and an Overall GPA of 3.8 or higher graduate summa cum laude.
+All candidates for a baccalaureate with an overall GPA of 3.8 or higher graduate summa cum laude.
 Those with a grade point average of less than 3.8, but equal to or above 3.6, graduate magna cum laude.
 Those with a GPA of less than 3.6, but equal to or above 3.4, graduate cum laude.

 The grade point average for honors consideration for a baccalaureate is based on baccalaureate-level college work attempted through the final semester.
 This calculation includes baccalaureate-level college work attempted at institutions accredited by regional accreditors in the United States.
 Credit hours earned with a grade of P or S are not considered in the determination.
 Grades of F, however, are computed as hours attempted.
 The grade point average through the penultimate semester will be used for notations in the commencement programs.
 Students must meet residency requirements within the WVU system to be considered for graduation with honors.